Best LLM SEO Checking Tools in 2026

 Remediation pass

-- Added explicit entity-rich definitions.
+- Added explicit entity-rich definitions for missing concepts.

 - Rewrote headings to answer-oriented, technically precise labels.